 The necks of sauropod dinosaurs greatly exceeded in length those of all other animals (Wedel, 2006a).
-Furthermore, very long necks evolved in at least four distinct sauropod lineages (Figure 3).
+As noted above, they inherited long necks from their basal sauropodomorph ancestors.
+From this base, they elongated them yet further - both in ancestral forms and further still in more derived groups.
+Exceptionally long necks evolved in at least four distinct sauropod lineages (Fig. 3).

 The basal eusauropod Mamenchisaurus Young, 1954 is known from several species.
-One, M. hochuanensis Young and Zhao, 1972, is known from an individual with a complete neck that is 9.5 m in length (personal measurement, MPT).
-Another species, M. sinocanadorum Russell and Zheng, 1993 is known only from skull elements and anterior cervical vertebrae, but by comparing this material with the corresponding elements of M. hochuanensis, its neck can be estimated to have been about 12 m long.
+One, M. hochuanensis Young & Zhao, 1972, is known from an individual with a complete neck that is 9.5 m in length (personal measurement, MPT).
+Another species, M. sinocanadorum Russell & Zheng, 1993 is known only from skull elements and anterior cervical vertebrae, but by comparing this material with the corresponding elements of M. hochuanensis, its neck can be estimated to have been about 12 m long.